 Can youth be registered with a group and also be on another group's waitlist?

-No, wait lists are to help ensure all youth have the opportunity to participate in Great Safe Scouting Adventures.
+No, waitlists are to help ensure all youth have a fair chance at getting the opportunity to participate in Great Safe Scouting Adventures.

-If youth are seeking to be transferred ensure the Group you are being transferred to has space available.
+If youth are seeking to be transferred, ensure the Group you are being transferred to has space available.
 Reach out to the Help Centre for contact information.
-If it does not you should explore other Groups nearby or can be added to the wait list for that Group.
+If it does not, you should explore other Groups nearby.
 Transfers cannot jump the waitlist.

 Can youth be on multiple waitlists simultaneously?

 Yes!
-You can be on more than one waitlist at a time if you are not yet registered with a Group.
+You can be on maximum two waitlists at a time if you are not yet registered with a Group.
 This will increase the chances of getting a spot in a Group nearby.

 Can youth guarantee a spot and bypass a group's waitlist?